Aces rout Mercury 93-76 to even WNBA semifinals at 2-all - WHIZ News

+PHOENIX (AP) — The Las Vegas were embarrassed by their previous two games, a pair of losses that put them on the brink of elimination.

+They took it personally, got back to doing what they do best and now have a chance to clinch a spot in the WNBA Finals at home.

-PHOENIX (AP) — Chelsea Gray scored 22 points and the Las Vegas Aces used a massive third quarter run to beat the Phoenix Mercury 93-76 on Wednesday night, evening the WNBA semifinals at 2-all.
+Chelsea Gray scored 22 points and the Aces used a massive third quarter run to beat the Phoenix Mercury 93-76 on Wednesday night, evening the WNBA semifinals at 2-all.

+“It was just a change in attitude,” said Aces guard Kelsey Plum, who had 20 points and six assists.
+“For us to get beat the way we did the previous two games, it’s humbling.
+You have to look at what can I do better as an individual, what can I do to help the team and I’m really proud everyone just bought in tonight.”

 The Aces got off to a good start for the first time in three games and ran away from the Mercury with a 26-2 run to begin the third quarter.

-A’ja Wilson bounced back from a shaky Game 3 with 15 points and 12 rebounds, Kelsey Plum scored 20 points and Las Vegas shot 11 of 22 from 3 to set up a decisive Game 5 Friday in Las Vegas.
+A’ja Wilson bounced back from a shaky Game 3 with 15 points and 12 rebounds.
+Riquna Williams provided a lift with 17 points.
+Gray hit four 3s and Las Vegas shot 11 of 22 from the arc to set up a decisive Game 5 Friday in Las Vegas.
 The winner faces the Chicago Sky after they took out the Connecticut Sun in four games.

 The Mercury were sharp early, thanks to a lift from Shey Peddy (13 points), but were disjointed at both ends during the Aces’ third-quarter run.